 - Make sure your content doesn’t have references to other sources at the very beginning: this way readers won’t leave your website too soon for Google Analytics or other tools to count it as a bounce and lower a website’s ranking in search.

 - Think about using internal links on your website: in the footer, in content.
 Don’t party hard there.
 Such internal links must help a user to continue his/her journey.
 If those links are inserted automatically, with the help of a bot, for example, Google can punish you: it treats links jamming into every matching word as a manipulation.
-You can find the results of such cross-linking in the end of the article.
+You can find the results of such cross-linking at the end of the article.

 - You’ve given enough attention to link building and there are other websites that refer to yours.
 Thus Google treats your website as an authority one and ranks it higher.
 Of course, if websites that refer to your website are trustworthy :)